jomjol/water-meter-system-complete/README.md

 The config and the log directory can be empty at the very first start.
 They will be loaded with a default configuratio, that can be modified afterwards.

 ## Changelog - lastest version
+##### 5.3.0 (2019-01-08)
+* Integration of storage of prevalue in file to reload on startup
+* Correction of drawing analog counter ROIs even if they are disabled
 ##### 5.2.0 (2019-01-03)
 * Raspberry Version: Remove autorestart (not working) - instead: use cron job for regular restart to handle tensorflow memory leak [Setting up cron job](https://github.com/jomjol/water-meter-system-complete/blob/raspi-rolling/Raspi-Cron-Job.md)
 ##### 5.1.0 (2019-12-28)